Victor-Spichenkoff/million_show/README.md

 # FINAL REVISION
 - it's giving extra helps on half -> answer (not skipping now, but resets hint storage) -> half == shows only the correct one

-# Match

-# Question
-- good design
-- build areas
-- Prepare to receive helps
-- Funcions later
-- Flash at correct/wrong/million
-- Ao stop/lose/final/win -> mostrar tela final, com resultado final

-# TODO
-- Bug no celular, ele não chega no final ou corta o header; overflow provavelmente
-- colocar uma sombra nas img /
-- Adicionar history ao home
-- Criar home
-    - stats
-    - menus
-    - config
-    - iniciar
-    - continuar

-## TODO -> Continue match
-- Apenas pega
-- New → avisa, ignora o pegar e já dar um next direto

 # Biggest Challenges
 ## Handle multi-lingual pagination
-- User has the possibility of change the language, so
-- it was necessary to build a sophisticated system to cache and update properly and individually each page number
+- User has the possibility of change the language, so it was necessary to build a sophisticated system to cache and update properly and individually each page number